DDMAL/diva.js/readme.md

 ## Overview

-Diva has three main components: The front-end that runs in the browser, the image server, currently only tested with the [IIP Image Server](http://iipimage.sourceforge.net) and the Diva data server, a small PHP or Python script that processes the image files for their measurements, which are then sent to the front-end when a user first loads a document.
+Diva has three main components: The front-end that runs in the browser, the image server ([IIP Image Server](http://iipimage.sourceforge.net)) and the Diva data server, a small PHP or Python script that processes the image files for their measurements which are then sent to the front-end when a user first loads a document.

 ## Easy Install

-If you do not want to modify the Diva code, or just want to play around with it for a bit, the easiest way to get going is to download one of the pre-packaged releases available in the [downloads section](https://github.com/DDMAL/diva.js/downloads).
+The easiest way to get going is to download the [latest tagged release](https://github.com/DDMAL/diva.js/tags).
 This package contains what you will need to get started: full minified versions of the JavaScript and CSS, a few demo pages, and a basic Diva data server in both Python and PHP.
 (You will still have to download and install the IIP Image Server separately).

 ### Dependencies